 Why I Paint

-Simplicity in design and application appeals to me.
-I always start with a colour combination that is more felt than seen, and working wet on wet with a palette knife I create the background first.
-My palette is usually limited and texture a priority.
-Acrylic paint is my preference because I am patient and yet impatient, meaning I will work endlessly to get the painting just the way I want it, but I have no patience for waiting for the paint to dry.
+I start each painting with a knife, wet on wet, and usually with a limited palette.
+Then I add washes and texture to create viscosity and transparency.
+Acrylic paint is my preference because I am patient and yet impatient, meaning I work endlessly to get the painting just the way I want it, but I have no patience to wait for paint to dry.

-Not only do I want my art to catch your eye, I also want you to feel something.
+I want my art to catch your eye.
+I want you to be drawn to the brilliant greens, the swirling white foam and the mysterious dark depths.
+I want you to feel the movement, the undulating waves, the enigma of the sea.
+I want you to almost hear the whisper of the trees speaking their own language, the language of Mother Nature.
 I always say, “Trees are life, and water is home.”
-I believe everyone wants to be close to water, whether that is a lake or ocean, or surrounded by trees in an aromatic pine forest.
+I believe we all have an innate desire to be close to water, whether that is a lake or ocean, or surrounded by trees in an aromatic pine forest.
 We love the smell, the sound, the way the waves make us feel, the way the trees soothe our chaotic souls.
 I want to capture that feeling as best as I can with my paintings.
 If you can explain why you like it then I have been successful and if you can’t, then I have been successful as well.